robinhood-suite/robinhood4/doc/adr/cli.rst

 Multiple output sinks
 ---------------------

-From the previous point, it is obvious that rbh-fsevent must be able to emit data to multiple output sinks.
+From the previous point, it is obvious that rbh-fsevents must be able to emit data to multiple output sinks.

 We want to support the following: